stogoh/network-mapper/README.md

 ### minRate

 Enforces Nmap to send the specified amount of packages per second.
 Specifying a minimum rate should be done with care.
-Scanning faster than a network support by lead to loss of accuracy.
+Scanning faster than a network support may lead to loss of accuracy.

 ### maxRate